COVID-19 Related Resources for Child Care Providers

 Licensed Child Care Facility Stabilization Stipends

 The Licensed Child Care Facility Stabilization Stipends were approved in the California 2021-22 State Budget Act and authorized to be distributed by the California Department of Social Services.
 These one-time “licensed stipends” will be facilitated by the Community Care Licensing Division, Child Care Program in response to the COVID-19 pandemic.
-These licensed stipends are intended to help stabilize existing licensed child care facility operations and provide support associated with expenses from the COVID-19 pandemic to include, but not limited to:

 To learn more, visit the Licensed Stipends FAQs webpage.